Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Introduction

-Solving the first type of problem has direct, viable commercial applications that justify financing research, but is often belittled as not-really-AI due to its obvious lack of adaptive potential.
-Solving the second problem has traditionally received little attention, but in recent years is sometimes indirectly considered in the context of addressing the responsibility gap caused by increasing reliance on networks of autonomous systems (e.g. autonomous vehicles, or autonomous weapons).
+Solving the second problem has traditionally received little attention, but in recent years is sometimes indirectly considered in the context of addressing the \textit{responsibility} gap caused by increasing reliance on networks of autonomous systems (autonomous vehicles, autonomous weapons, ...).